 VeloGuardian NetGuard is a managed WireGuard gateway appliance that handles all of the complexity described above.
 It is distributed as a hardened OVA virtual machine that you deploy on your own network — your data stays local, and the gateway runs on hardware you control.

-There are several ways to set up WireGuard remote access.
-Each has tradeoffs:
+There are several ways to set up WireGuard remote access, and each has tradeoffs.

 For a detailed feature-by-feature breakdown, see the full comparison on the NetGuard page.